Can you get banned from Facebook forever? The answer is most certainly “yes.”

-Jason Birch just found himself banned from Facebook — forever.
-The social media giant won’t tell him why, but Birch thinks he knows where he went wrong.
+Jason Birch just found this out the hard way.
+The social media giant won’t tell him why he’s permanently banished, but Birch thinks he knows where he went wrong.
 He says he’s learned from his “little” mistake and would like Facebook to lift the ban and accept his apology.
 And he’s not prepared to take no for an answer.

 But is there any way back into the Facebook community after you’ve been banned?

-These former Facebookers all want the same thing: to reclaim their accounts and return to the popular virtual community.
+These former Facebookers who contact us all want the same thing: to reclaim their accounts and return to the popular virtual community.
 Unfortunately for them, this goal may be impossible.
 So it’s crucial that users acquaint themselves with Facebook’s community standards — before they end up on the outside looking in.
+Because as we saw this week, no one is immune to a Facebook banishment — not even the President of the United States.

 Surprise!
 Facebook Messenger is not private